CEDA East Regionals at WCSU

 Previous School Affiliations: Broad Run High School (2014-2016), Thomas Jefferson High School (2012-2014), Columbia University (2007-2011), Fordham University (2011), Monta Vista High School (2003-2007)

-Quick Version: Coached a wide variety of teams, am open to different styles of debate.
+Cliffs Notes: Coached a wide variety of teams, am open to different styles of debate.
+Tech > Truth.
 Tend to be preffed for clash debates or K v K debates.
 My favorite policy debates center around impact turns paired with advantage CPs, but I am agnostic about other strategies.
 I enjoy T debates vs both plan & no plan teams, as well as theory debates more than most judges - BUT they require you to slow down, develop fewer arguments, and engage the other team.
-You will be more successful if you stick to your strengths--over-adaptation of 1ACs and neg strats don't have a great track record with me, it's better to defend the wall or what you are confident in instead of running from debate.
+You will be more successful if you stick to your strengths - over-adaptation of 1ACs and neg strats don't have a great track record with me, it's better to defend the wall or what you are confident in instead of running from debate.